strongdm/accessbot/docs/CONFIGURE_ACCESSBOT.md

 ### Some tricks
 * Use `plugin config AccessBot {}` for setting config to initial state.
 This command needs to be executed in a direct chat with AccessBot, cannot be used in channels
-* Use `plugin info AccessBot` for showing all configurations
+* Use `plugin info AccessBot` for showing all configurations, including remaining auto-approve uses
 * Use `whoami` for showing user configuration.
 Use the `nick` field for the `SDM_ADMINS` variable

 ### Known issues